XtremeOwnage/WarBot/docs/Changelogs/MajorVersionHistory.md

 As well, the bot was updated to .NET 6.

 The largest addition to this version asides from using application commands, is the inclusion of its [Configuration Website](https://warbot.dev/) allowing the bot to be configured without the use of any commands.

+## Version 5.0

+Warbot's source code lived on my personal Gitea server for the last few years.

+After discord decided to require a photo ID for me to continue hosting warbot- I have decided instead, to publish it to allow anyone to self host it.